 It was almost dark out now.
 Dean became vaguely aware of this as the light had faded in Bobby's upstairs guest room.
 For three days he had pretty much isolated himself outside as well as in, not speaking to Bobby or Sam.
 Both men had tried once or twice to talk to him but to no avail.

 There was a soft knock at the door and Sam peered in.
 "Dean?" he questioned almost cautiously.

-"No" Sam stated defiantly as he stepped in the room, his stance defensive.
+"No," Sam stated defiantly as he stepped in the room, his stance defensive, preparing for whatever resistance Dean would give.
 Dean looked up at Sam, stood up, and stalked over to him.
 He grabbed the collar of Sam's shirt and tugged him close to his face.

 "Dean, I just wanna help.
 If you would just talk to me..."

 "Talk to you?
 You are the last person I wanna talk to.
 This is your fault, Sam!"